Bannawit/Real-Time-Bus-Tracker/README.md

 # Running this file; open with HTML linked to JS

 # Future Road Map;
-1.We can now learn to use open API more often, could be useful for like Food-Tracking option.
+1.We can now learn to use open API more often, could be useful for another website functions like Food-Tracking option.
 2.Learning how to access another open API and requirements they need.